 Everyone has days when they feel tired.
-Maybe you’ve had a few late nights or you’re stressed at work.
+Maybe you’ve had a few late nights, or you’re stressed at work.
 A little sleepiness isn’t usually a cause for concern.
-However, if your sleepiness is affecting your everyday life, it might be time to talk to a doctor to rule out an underlying cause.
+However, if your sleepiness is affecting your everyday life, it might be time to talk with a doctor to rule out an underlying cause.

-About 20 percent of the U.S. population lives with excessive sleepiness, which is characterized by constant feelings of drowsiness and low energy.
-Different factors can contribute to excessive sleepiness.
-You may have an underlying condition, like sleep apnea or narcolepsy, that’s keeping you from getting the rest you need.
+You may have an underlying condition, such as sleep apnea or narcolepsy, that’s keeping you from getting the rest you need.
 Or, your tiredness may be a side effect of medication or lifestyle choices.